Reggie Roberts: Give us your take on why they Lions are 4-10 this season after they went to the NFC playoffs last season.

 Anwar Richardson: It starts with quarterback Matthew Stafford.
 As he completes his fourth NFL season, Stafford has thrown for 4,252 yards, which ranks fourth in the NFL.
 However, Stafford has thrown nearly as many touchdowns (17) as interceptions (15), plus has a 78.9 passer rating.
 He has struggled with consistency, and there is a lot of room for improvement.
 Detroit's defensive line has been unable to apply consistent pressure, and while teams must account for Ndamukong Suh, the Lions' defensive ends have struggled at times.
 Detroit did not defeat a team with a winning record last season, failed to add key components through free agency, and it shows this season.

 RR: The Falcons are heading up to Ford Field coming off of their most complete game of the season – a 34-0 win over the defending Super Bowl champion New York Giants.
 What are your thoughts on the Falcons and the season they have had?

 AR: This is the season most NFL observers expected Atlanta to have at some point.
 The big question was 'when?'
 Mike Smith is arguably the NFL's most underrated coach — largely because he does not draw attention to himself — but deserves a lot of credit, along with his coaching staff.
-Julio Jones is incredible, Julio Jones is having another strong season and Tony Gonzalez never ages.
+Roddy White is incredible, Julio Jones is having another strong season and Tony Gonzalez never ages.
 Defensively, Atlanta has 18 interceptions, which can be attributed to the Falcons' incredible defensive line.
 Atlanta's biggest challenge is to avoid another postseason letdown, but this team has the ingredients to win it all.

 RR: Let's switch back to the NFC North.
 Give us your take on Green Bay and assess Chicago's chances of making the playoffs during the final two weeks of the NFL regular season?